dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 export class AppModule { }
 ```

+Import the `AppRoutingModule` class and then add it to the `imports` array.

 ### Display Routed Components

-Our routing is all set up!
+Routing is now configured!
 Now we just need to display our routed components in the view.
 In Angular 1, this was done with the `ng-view` directive.
-In Angular 2, we'll add the `<router-outlet>` element to our `app.component.html` template:
+In Angular 2, we'll add the `<router-outlet>` element where we want our page components to display in our `app.component.html` template:

 {% highlight html %}
 <!-- ng2-dinos/src/app/core/app.component.html -->